Peer assessment in motivating student team-based activities

 • Final team report (60%)

-Each team member is asked to rate their teammates weekly on a scale from one (poor) to five (excellent) under the headings of Work Ethic, Helpfulness, Cooperation and Leadership.
-Failing on two consecutive weeks to achieve a satisfactory PA score of 2.0 results in exclusion from the rest of the competition and therefore an overall score of zero for this aspect of the university course.
+Each team member rated their teammates weekly on a scale from one (poor) to five (excellent) under the headings of Work Ethic, Helpfulness, Cooperation, and Leadership.
+Failing to achieve a satisfactory PA score of 2.0 for two consecutive weeks resulted in exclusion from the rest of the competition and a score of zero for that part of the course.
+In other words, peer judgement carried real consequences, which matters if the aim is to discourage free-riding rather than simply record it.

 References: